OutSystems/docs-product/src/develop/security/end-user-manage/end-user-authentication/configure-ldap.md

 ---
-summary: How to configure LDAP end-user authentication for your applications (both LDAP with Active Directory and standard LDAP).
+summary: How to configure LDAP end user authentication for your applications (both LDAP with Active Directory and standard LDAP).
 ---

 # Configure LDAP Authentication

-There are two ways of configuring LDAP (Lightweight Directory Access Protocol) for authenticating end-users of your OutSystems applications:
+There are two ways of configuring LDAP (Lightweight Directory Access Protocol) for authenticating end users of your OutSystems applications:

 Use LDAP protocol to connect to Active Directory (AD) :   Used when you have an Active Directory infrastructure that you want to connect to, but the OutSystems front-end servers cannot be part of the Active Directory domain (e.g. in cloud infrastructures).
 Use this option for a simplified configuration process.
 Note that the front-end servers must be able to access the Active Directory domain controller.